icinganalysis/icinganalysis.github.io/content/NACA-TR-1215-Thermodynamics.md

 mechanical analog constructed for the study of the trajectories of droplets around aerodynamic bodies.
-Many data points were carefully calculated in order to determine precisely the rate of droplet impingement on the surfme of a right circular cylinder.
+Many data points were carefully calculated in order to determine precisely the rate of droplet impingement on the surface of a right circular cylinder.
 From the computed droplet trajectories, the following impingement characteristics of the cylinder surface were obtained and are presented in terms of dimensionless parameters: (1) total